mui/mui-x/docs/data/data-grid/row-updates/row-updates.md

 To enable lazy loading, there are a few steps you need to follow:

 First, set `rowsLoadingMode="server"`.
-Then the `rowCount` needs to be set to the number of available rows on the server.
+Then, set `rowCount` to reflect the number of available rows on the server.
 Third, set a callback function on `onFetchRows` to load the data corresponding to the row indices passed within `GridFetchRowsParams`.
 Finally, replace the empty rows with the newly fetched ones using `apiRef.current.replaceRows()` like in the demo below.